skrapkam/samchang/src/projects/your-work/index.md

 ## My Involvement

-I worked on this project with my design lead, <a href="https://twitter.com/caioab">Caio Braga</a> (he’s awesome, btw).
+I worked on this project with my design lead, <a href="https://twitter.com/caioab">Caio Braga</a> (he's awesome, btw).
 I helped Caio out by designing interfaces, thinking of new interaction paradigms, and continuously presenting our work to the rest of our design team.

 Caio had already given this project much thought before I joined 99designs, so I was fortunate to be building on top of his ideas and further pushing the project forward.